JoostKrueger/Data-Hazard-Label-learning-course/LearningCourse.md

 - [[x]] An algorithm that predicts school grades
 - [[x]] An AI used for predictive policing
-- [[ ]] A navigation system of a self driving car
+- [[ ]] A navigation system of a self-driving car
 - [[x]] An algorithm predicting music based on liked songs

 ## Automates decision making
  <img src="img/automates-decision-making.png" alt="automates-decision making" width="200"/>
  This hazard label is applied when an algorithm or technology replaces human decision-making.
 The extent and scope of this automation can vary widely, as can the associated risks.
  These decision processes may not always be transparent or appealable, yet can have large impacts on individuals.
 Bugs or malfunctions can also go unnoticed for some time and cause damages.
- On the other hand they can help increase efficiency both in speed as well as number of decisions.
+ On the other hand, they can help increase efficiency both in speed as well as number of decisions.
  It is important to evaluate both the potential benefits and risks of automation, and to consider who oversees the automation process.
 Since this label involves a broad range of possible impacts, it requires extensive risk assessment and thorough testing before implementation.
  Understanding who controls the automation process and ensuring this process is transparent and accountable, are key factors in managing this data hazard effectively.

 ### Examples
 **Banking proces**<br>
- A low risk example of an automated decisionmaking process are bank transfers.
+ A low-risk example of an automated decisio-nmaking process are bank transfers.
 Most bank transfers are carried out automatically with the system highlighting irregular transfers, which then in turn have to be evaluated by a human.
  These automated decisions have precautions in place and can show how properly implemented decisions can help while also providing adequate safety. <br>

  **COMPAS software** <br>
- The Correctional Offender Management Profiling for Alternative Sanctions (COMPAS) software is a tool designed to asses the likelihood of re-offending of criminal inmates in the US.
+ The Correctional Offender Management Profiling for Alternative Sanctions (COMPAS) software is a tool designed to assess the likelihood of re-offending of criminal inmates in the US.
 It is meant to support judges in their sentencing decisions on bail, parole and sentencing.
 It was meant to reduce biases providing a data driven viewpoint.
  The algorithm used data such as criminal history, race, age, gender, employment and education, among others.
 These factors were then used to create predicitons on re-offending chance, failure to appear in court or risk of violent behaviour.
  A [review](https://www.propublica.org/article/machine-bias-risk-assessments-in-criminal-sentencing) of COMPAS's use found that it exibited a racial bias and led to overall stronger sentencing of black defendants.
 It also operates as a black box system, meaning users could not retrace how the algorithm came to the conclusions it did.
  These decisions had impacts on those it judged and might have made incorrect predicitons leading to longer sentencing, denial of parole or denial of bail.

- This highlights some potential problems of automated decisionmaking, which need to be considered, to ensure that the process is as fair and safe as possible.
+ This highlights some potential problems of automated decision-making, which need to be considered, to ensure that the process is as fair and safe as possible.
  <br />
  <br />